ballerina-platform/ballerina-lang/stdlib/ballerina-builtin/src/main/ballerina/auth/Package.md

 ### Authentication Provider

 An authentication provider defines an authentication scheme that could be used to protect endpoints.
 The `auth:AuthProvider` type acts as the interface for all the authentication providers.
-Any type of implementation, such as LDAP, JDBC, file based, etc. should be object-wise similar.
+Any type of implementation, such as LDAP, JDBC, and file based, should be object-wise similar.

 By default there are two implementations of that.
 They are, `auth:ConfigAuthProvider` which authenticates based on usernames and passwords stored in ‘ballerina.conf’, and `auth:JWTAuthProvider` which authenticates by validating a JWT.
 It is possible to implement more such authentication mechanisms.